Fulton J. Sheen: Beatification

-Postponement of beatification

 On December 3, 2019, the Diocese of Peoria announced that the Vatican had postponed Sheen's beatification.
 Salvatore Matano, the bishop of Rochester, had expressed concern that Sheen's alleged posting of a priest who had been named in a 1963 sexual misconduct case might be cited unfavorably in a report from New York State Attorney General Letitia James.
 The Diocese of Peoria countered that the priest had been assigned not by Sheen but by his successor, and that Sheen's involvement in the matter had already been "thoroughly examined" and that he had been "exonerated" and "never put children in harm's way."

-As of August 2023, the Vatican had not announced whether or when the beatification would move ahead.
-As of April 2024, New York State's Rochester investigation was still ongoing.

-The Diocese of Peoria continues to promote the beatification of Sheen.
-In May 2025, its bishop, Louis Tylka, said he would be urging newly-elected Pope Leo XIV, who like Sheen was born in Illinois, to move forward with the beatification.
+In March 2026, it was announced that his beatification would occur on September 24, 2026, in St. Louis, Missouri, presided over by Cardinal Luis Antonio Tagle.
+James Fulton Engstrom was expected to attend the ceremony with his family and to present a relic of Sheen.

+Sheen was beatified by Tagle, who represented Pope Leo XIV, on September 24, 2026 at the The Dome at America’s Center in St. Louis.
+At the Beatification Mass, the first-class Relic of the jaw of Sheen was processed in and displayed.
+That morning, United States President Donald Trump published a message in honor of the occasion.